Psifi-Solutions/csrf-csrf/README.md

 ```

 <p>
-  Once a route is protected, you will need to ensure the hash cookie is sent along with the request and by default you will need to include the generated token in the <code>x-csrf-token</code> header, otherwise you'll receive a `403 - ForbiddenError: invalid csrf token`.
-If your cookie is not being included in your requests be sure to check your <code>withCredentials</code> and CORS configuration.
+  Once a route is protected, you will need to ensure the csrf cookie is sent along with the request and by default you will need to include the csrf token in the <code>x-csrf-token</code> header, otherwise you'll receive a `403 - ForbiddenError: invalid csrf token`.
+If your cookie is not being included in your requests be sure to check your <code>withCredentials</code>, CORs configuration, and ensure appropriate <code>sameSite</code> configuration for your use case.
 </p>

 <h3>Sessions</h3>

+<p>Once again, if you're using sessions, you should be using <a href="https://github.com/Psifi-Solutions/csrf-sync">csrf-sync</a> instead.
+Sessions have server side state by default.</p>

-<p>If you plan on using <code>express-session</code> then please ensure your <code>cookie-parser</code> middleware is registered <b>after</b> <code>express-session</code>, as express session parses it's own cookies and may conflict.</p>
+<p>If you do plan on using <code>express-session</code> with <code>csrf-csrf</code> then please ensure your <code>cookie-parser</code> middleware is registered <b>after</b> <code>express-session</code>, as express session parses it's own cookies and may conflict.</p>

 <h2>Using asynchronously</h2>